vkostyanetsky/CurrencyRatesCrawler/README.md

 ## 🤔 How to set it up?

 All the settings presented in [config.yaml](config.yaml).
-They are pretty well commented, so it looks like I don't need to explain here the meaning of each setting.
+Almost everything in the file is pretty well commented, so it looks like I don't need to explain here the meaning of each setting.

 ## 😕 How to run it?